 - PPE should be removed in the following order: gloves, gown (before leaving room); mask/goggles (after leaving room; avoid touching front surfaces); perform hand hygiene before and after mask removal.

 - Safe handling and disposal of waste (as infectious waste) and sharps

 - Environmental controls: routine care, cleaning, and disinfection of environmental surfaces, especially frequently touched surfaces in patient-care areas.

 Where possible all equipment required for patient care should be dedicated for the use of an individual patient.

-The WHO does not currently recommend any restrictions to travel due to the MERS-CoV outbreak.
+The WHO does not currently recommend any restrictions to travel due to MERS.